Paul Stenning: Ghostwriter and author

 Stenning's first book was on Guns N' Roses, an unofficial biography that was later cited as the most accurate book on the band by guitarist Slash.

 He also wrote unofficial biographies of Iron Maiden, Metallica, My Chemical Romance, Rage Against the Machine and AC/DC.
 Stenning describes Tommy Vance and especially the Friday Rock Show as big influences on his early career.
 He dedicated his biographies of Iron Maiden and Slash to Vance.

 He has conducted hundreds of interviews including Meat Loaf, Pete Best, Alice Cooper, Steve Guttenberg, Kathy Sledge, Peter Steele, John Myatt and Linda Hamilton.
 Stenning's interviews often run over the allotted time allowed.
 He spoke to Peter Steele and Leslie Easterbrook for almost 3 hours despite an interview restriction of an hour.
 Easterbrook told Stenning he asks "great questions".

 In 2006, Stenning interviewed Steven Adler live onstage at The Cavern Club in Liverpool.

 After working on a biography of Robert Pattinson, Stenning focused on areas beyond music.
 Since 2009 he has worked primarily as a ghostwriter, working with Patty Schnyder, Jason Newsted, Frank Abagnale, Tomáš Berdych, Steven Adler, Adam Dubin, U.S. Marshals 15 Most Wanted Fugitives Jody K Thompson and British champion wrestler Ray Robinson.

 In 2013 Stenning released Success – By Those Who've Made It, which featured Mario Andretti, Jörgen Elofsson, Ching He Huang, Cherie Lunghi, Roy 'Chubby' Brown, Greg Merson, Susan Polgar, Phil Gallagher aka Mister Maker and Penelope Spheeris.

 Anne Wafula Strike was the last personal biography featured in the book, which Stenning explained was because her story was the most powerful and the greatest example of success.

 After the book was released, Stenning gave talks on success at corporate events, festivals and schools.

 Stenning's books have been released in multiple languages with several titles in Bulgarian, Polish and Portuguese.

 Since 2018 he has been the official poet for the tourist board of Guinea-Bissau.

 Stenning is the host of The Minder Podcast, launched in 2021.
 He also chaired a roundtable discussion for the Dragonfly podcast regarding the murder of Brett Cantor.

+He was one of the authors involved with the Don't Steal This Book project; an empty book from almost 10,000 authors, protesting the theft of books by AI companies to train AI models.